Certified by Forest Lawn East Cemetery • Mar 08, 2026

 The Federal Trade Commission says, "Except in certain special cases, embalming is not required by law.
 Embalming may be necessary, however, if you select certain funeral arrangements, such as a funeral with viewing.
 If you do not want embalming, you usually have the right to choose an arrangement that does not require you to pay for it, such as direct cremation or immediate burial."

-Is Forest Lawn East Cemetery wheelchair accessible?
+Brand Certified Facts from Forest Lawn East Cemetery